 Remember this, your goals must be believable, by you, or you will not pay the price.
-They must be believable, they must be just out of your reach, but you must know you can reach them if you really strive to do it.
+They must be believable, and they can be just out of your reach, but you must know you can reach them if you really strive to do it.

 You cannot set a goal to be financially independent.
+It’s too vague.
 There is no way you can measure that.
-You cannot manage what you cannot measure.
-You need to set a goal for the amount of income you want per month, per year, the amount of equity that you want in properties ñ one, three, five, ten and twenty years.
+Remember, you cannot manage what you cannot measure.
+You need to set a goal for the amount of income you want per month, per year, the amount of equity that you want in properties iñ one, three, five, ten and twenty years.
 It must be measurable.
-That way you can break it down to what I call ìreduce it to the ridiculousî.
+If it is, you can break it down to what I call reduce it to the ridiculous!
 If you know you want to earn $250,000.00 a year, you know that is about $20,000.00 per month.
 That’s just one flip every other month or 2-3 wholesale a month where I live.
 One of the things I have learned is, successful people set their goals quickly and they make adjustments as they go along.
-Just like successful people make decisions quickly, they do not vacillate in indecision or what I call sometimes; get mixed up in a funk of negativity.
+And as successful people make decisions quickly, they do not vacillate in indecision or what I call sometimes; get mixed up in a funk of negativity.

 Your goals must also be congruent with your actions.
 You cannot set a goal to work harder, longer hours AND a goal to spend more time with your family.
 Those are not congruent.
 They must be congruent with your actions.

-Another good thing that will help you with your goals is to visualize what you want.
-If you see yourself as already having achieved the goal, you will fake out your mind and your mind sees the goal as already having been achieved.
+Another thing that will help you with your goals is to visualize what you want.
+If you see yourself as already having achieved the goal, it will affect your subconscious mind and your mind will see the goal as already having been achieved.
 It’s called “fake it till you make it”.
 I used to do this all of the time, by creating a “dream folder” with pictures of all the things I wanted, right down to the car, house, and woman (Ok, I didn’t get Farah Fawcett… but I got BETTER!).

 The next thing you want to do is work your goals, work on the priority that moves you closer to your goals every day.
 Plan your week carefully, focusing on what the late Stephen Covey called “Big Rocks”.
 The big rocks are the most difficult things to do mentally (not physically) that produce large results.
 If you wanted to fill a bucket with big rocks, small rocks, and sand, you need to put the big rocks in FIRST.
 If you don’t plan, the sand fills in first, and the big rocks don’t fit.